lgbt-foundation/whitepaper/whitepaper.md

 Hornet pledges to implement a digital wallet based on the LGBT Token as soon as the platform is ready to launch, instantly catapulting millions of users into the crypto community and empowering them to play their hand in a safe yet meaningful way, economically.
 Specifically the wallet will allow users to view their balance, based on blockchain and sidechain entries, review transactions, link to earning and spending opportunities for LGBT Token, and allow to transfer LGBT Token for a small fee between its members.

-Furthermore, Hornet pledges to migrate its existing Reward program for community contributions from current “Perks” to LGBT Token – see Appendix 3 for more detail .
+Furthermore, Hornet pledges to migrate its existing Reward program for community contributions from current “Perks” to LGBT Token.

 ` GRAPHIC: USAGE BY ADDITIONAL LAUNCH PARTNERS TO BE ANNOUNCED SHORTLY `